datacraft-dsc/DEPs/10/README.md

 # Overview

-This DEP describes a payment system using ERC20 Tokens such as the Ocean Token, which allows data assets and services to be made available for purchase using a direct token payment.
+This DEP describes a payment system using ERC20 Tokens, which allows data assets and services to be made available for purchase using a direct token payment.

-The direct payment mechanism, by definition, does *not* support escrow, proof of service delivery or on-chain dispute resolution.
-Actors wishing to make use of such features should use a different payment mechanism, for example the Service Execution Agreements available on the Ocean Network.

-Direct Payment is functionally equivalent to transferring tokens, so should only be used in situations where the consumer is willing to accept the risk that the publisher / service provider does not subsequently provide the asset or service.
+Direct Payment is functionally equivalent to transferring tokens, so should be used in situations where the consumer is willing to accept the risk that the publisher / service provider does not subsequently provide the asset or service.

 # Requirements